Division/Group Professional Awards

 AVS, in cooperation with the Polish Vacuum Society (PVS), is pleased to solicit nominations for the 2023 Theodore E. Madey Award

 .
 In the spirit of its namesake, the Award fosters collaboration between Polish and North American scientists.
-The Awardee is sponsored to visit Poland, present a seminar at a university, and engage in scientific discussions.
+The Awardee is sponsored to visit Poland, present a seminar at a university or conference, and engage in scientific discussions.
 The Awardee will be selected on the bases of: (1) outstanding theoretical and/or experimental research in areas of interest to the AVS and PVS, including surface science; (2) demonstrated leadership in international collaborative research; and (3) the potential to develop fruitful new international collaborations within the span of his/her career.

 Required nomination materials include: 1) a letter from the nominator that describes the ways in which the applicant fits the criteria for this award; 2) two supporting recommendation letters; 3) CV (5 pages maximum) which should include education, employment history, professional recognitions (invited, appointed or elected positions), and awards; and 4) complete list of publications, patents, and invited talks.
 Nomination documents must all be in PDF format.

 Nomination materials will be reviewed, and the award winner will be selected, by a special committee consisting of both AVS and PVS members.
 The AVS and PVS contingents will alternate in taking the leadership in award selection, e.g. AVS in 2022 and PVS in 2024.
 Nominations are due in even-numbered years, and awards are given in odd-numbered years.
 Nominations are viable for two consecutive award cycles.
 Nomination materials for the 2023 award should be sent by email to: Angela Klink, AVS Member Services Administrator, email@example.com by March 31, 2022.